eliotcharette/WordCounterCS/README.md

 # _Word Counter_

-#### _This console app will allow a user to enter a word and search how frequently said word appears in a given string.
-06.29.18_
+#### _This webapp will allow a user to enter a word and search how frequently said word appears in a given text.
+07.6.18_

 #### By _**Eliot Charette**_